198 Market Street,

 Sainte Genevieve, Missouri, 63670

 Centre for French Colonial Life – Gateway to America’s French Heritage At the corner of 2nd and Market Streets in the heart of Ste.
-Genevieve’s Historic District stands the Centre for French Colonial Life, serving as both the welcoming gateway and administrative headquarters for one of America’s most significant French colonial museum campuses.
-This isn’t just another local history museum—it’s a sophisticated institution dedicated to preserving, interpreting, and sharing the remarkably rich story of French colonial presence in the Mississippi River Valley.
+Genevieve’s Historic District stands the Centre for French Colonial Life, an institution dedicated to preserving, interpreting, and sharing the remarkably rich story of the French colonial presence in the Mississippi River Valley.
 Your Journey Begins Here The Centre for French Colonial Life is designed to be your first stop when exploring Ste.
 Genevieve’s French colonial heritage.
-Inside this modern, purpose-built facility, you’ll find everything you need to make the most of your visit: thoughtfully curated changing exhibits that provide context and depth, a well-stocked gift shop offering books and items related to French colonial history, and friendly staff ready to answer questions and help you plan your exploration of the museum campus.
-This is where you’ll purchase tickets for the guided tours of the historic Bolduc and LeMeilleur Houses, pick up campus maps, learn about special programs and events, and get oriented to the broader story you’re about to experience.
-Read more…
+Inside this modern facility, you’ll find everything you need to make the most of your visit: thoughtfully curated changing exhibits that provide context and depth, a well-stocked gift shop offering books and items related to French colonial history, and friendly staff ready to answer questions and help you plan your exploration of the museum campus.
+This is where you’ll purchase tickets for the guided tours of the historic Bolduc and LeMeilleur Houses, learn about special programs and events, and get oriented to the broader story you’re about to experience.
+The Centre serves as the interpretive foundation that makes your visits to the historic houses more meaningful—providing background, context, and the big-picture understanding that transforms a tour of old buildings into Read more…

 Mon